johandahlberg/piper/README.md

     </Project>

-This is the file you should assign the `PIPELINE_SETUP_XML` variable to in the workflow scripts.
+This is the file you should assign to the `PIPELINE_SETUP_XML` variable to in the workflow scripts.

 Run
 ---

 Pick the workflow that you want to run, e.g. haloplex.
 Open the corresponding file in the `workflow` directory with your favorite text editor and edit the run template part (it's located towards the end of the file) with the parameters you want to use.
 Then start the correponding workflow script with for example:
-    ./workflow/haloplex.sh # OR sbatch workflow/haloplex.sh to sending it to a node
+    ./workflow/haloplex.sh # OR sbatch workflow/haloplex.sh to send it to a node on the cluster

-Special notes on adding data to project
+Special notes on adding data to a project
 ---------------------------------------

 It's quite common for data in a project to be delivered in batches, as the raw data is delivered from the sequencers.
 If this is the case, and you want to map your data to the reference as data comes in, this is supported by some of the workflows at the moment, namely: